-Sarawak Forestry Corporation is responsible for the management of all totally Protected Areas of Sarawak except for Gunung Mulu National Park which has been divided into two distinct zones, one being the ‘wilderness zone’, which is more than 90% of the Park area.
+Sarawak Forestry Corporation (SFC) is responsible for the management of all the totally Protected Areas of Sarawak, including Gunung Mulu National Park which has been divided into 2 distinct zones.
+SFC is responsible for the management of the Wilderness Zone which is more than 90% of the Park area.